Attack Techniques: Trojaned Clipboard

 Starting with an Internet Explorer 9 update in 2011, an additional data format named msSourceUrl was added to the clipboard containing (in UTF-16) the source URL:

 Much more recently, Chromium implemented a similar concept, originally for DLP purposes, as I understand it.
-In modern Chromium, when you copy text from the web, the clipboard now contains an additional data format called Chromium internal source URL which indicates from what URL the content was copied.
+In modern Chromium, when you copy text from the web, the clipboard now contains an additional data format called Chromium internal source URL that indicates from what URL the content was copied1.

-An application which wishes to protect itself from potentially untrusted clipboard data can check for this data format, and if found, call Windows’ MapURLToZone API on the URL to determine what security zone the clipped text belongs to, prompting the user if needed.
+An application which wishes to protect itself from potentially untrusted clipboard data can check for these data formats, and if found, call Windows’ MapURLToZone API on the URL to determine what security zone the clipped text belongs to, prompting the user if needed.

 -Eric